Q-OvO-Q/cognitive_test_group_1/Spatial_Test/Improvements V1.2.2.md

-# Compared to the first submission of codes, I made following improvements
+# Compared to the first submission of codes, following improvements are made
 1. added consent on data usage.
 2. used anonymous ID instead of real-name system (student ID).
 3. expand the question banks to eight questions.